Meet The Team

 Robert Parthesius

-Robert is the Chairman and Research Associate of CIE as well as an Associate Professor and co-director of the Dhakira–Center for Heritage Studies at New York University Abu Dhabi.
-He holds a doctorate in the History of European Expansion from the University of Amsterdam.
+Robert is the Director-Chair and until 2025 professor of heritage and museum studies at New York University Abu Dhabi.
+He holds a doctorate in the Historical-Archaeology of European Expansion from the University of Amsterdam.
 Between 1998-2005 he was curator of the Amsterdam Historical Museum.

 He managed the culture and development programme in the Bay of Galle, with the Avondster Project, through which he trained and helped to established a Maritime Archaeological Unit in Sri Lanka.
-In 2005 Robert established CIE and for over a decade acted as its director.
+Building in these prograns Robert established CIE in 2006.
 Other signature programs were the Maritime and Underwater Cultural Heritage Programs in the Indian Ocean, Mutual Cultural Heritage network and the Culture and Development Program in Afghanistan.
 He currently works on various research and collaboration projects working towards more inclusive and sustainable heritage collaboration.

 Alia Yunis